hoangsvit/eplus.dev/clzb3ptnl000808la32nh2qr0.md

     * It collects and stores all application and infrastructure logs.

-    * It identifies how much CPU power, memory, and other resources an application uses.
+    * <mark>It identifies how much CPU power, memory, and other resources an application uses.</mark>

 6. **Google Cloud Observability provides a comprehensive set of monitoring, logging, and diagnostics tools.
 Which tool collects latency data from applications and provides insights into how they’re performing?**